LightSun/android-databinding/README.md

    <img src="/databinding_1.gif" alt="Demo Screen Capture" width="300px" />
    <img src="/databinding_2.gif" alt="Demo Screen Capture" width="300px" />

-   before build the sample project,you need you import the xml schema file of databind. see [## How to use plugin and xml schema ?]
+   before build the sample project,you need to import the xml schema file of this databind framework. see <b>[How to use plugin and xml schema ?]</b>

 base BaseBehaviour.